-Anglo-Saxon tribes of Britain.
+The history of the Hodgman name began with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from the baptismal name Roger which was nicknamed Hodge.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hodgman family